-- 46. The sand renourishment area plans when submitted for certification must be accompanied by: - (a) Minimum roost size performance standards; - (b) Construction methodology; and - (c) Maintenance monitoring, methods, and schedule. - 47.49.
-A Chartered Professional Coastal Engineer with relevant experience must oversee the construction of the sandbank to ensure it complies with the design-SBRMP and sand renourishment area plans.
+- 45. The sand renourishment area plans when submitted for certification must be accompanied by: - (a) Minimum roost size performance standards; - (b) Construction methodology; and - (c) Maintenance monitoring, methods, and schedule. - 46.
+A Chartered Professional Engineer with relevant experience must oversee the construction of the sandbank to ensure it complies with the design.
 A statement shall be provided by the engineer to Council confirming the construction was undertaken in accordance with the design (by way of a Producer Statement 4 or equivalent).